 If lead conversion, search engine optimization, and user engagement matter to you then website speed should be high priority.
 Fast-loading websites get more sales, more users, and higher search engine placement.

-Large images take longer to load and will slow down a web page.
+Large images take longer to load and slow down a web page.
 Reduce the file size of your photos, graphics, and logo files.
+You can still have HD-quality images.
+They just have to be optimized.
+If you use a lot of images, optimization is a must for page speed.
 The great thing about this is that you can usually reduce image size in some big ways without compromising quality.

-Compression reduces the size of HTTP response which in turn helps to speed things up on a user’s end.
+Compression reduces the size of the HTTP response which in turn helps to speed things up on the user’s end.
 Some compression tools can reduce response size by as much as 70 percent.
 If you’re already employing caching apps or plug-ins, these may already be doing some compression.
-Anything like this that cuts into load time is worth looking into!
+Anything like this that cuts into load time is worth looking into.

 Combining CSS files can be an easy way to provide faster webpage speed.
 For example, let’s say you’re using multiple CSS files.
-That means any time a browse retrieves a page, it has to make as many additional requests to your server as the number of files which increases load time.
-When you combine CSS and other files, you continue to eat into your load time.
+That means any time a browse retrieves a page, it has to make as many additional requests to your server as the number of files.
+This understandably increases load time.
+When you combine CSS and other files, this is another way to eat away at your load time.

 Many web design experts believe web hosting to be one of the most ignored elements influencing page load speed.
 If you are experiencing rushes of traffic, it might be time to upgrade your hosting plan.
-Doing so, you’ll ensure your pages are adequately supported with the resources they need to load and connect with your users.
+Doing so, you’ll ensure your pages are adequately supported with the resources they need to load quickly.

 Enable browser caching.
 Doing so will allow a visitor to keep downloadable files from your website in their browser.
-Thereby, when someone returns to your website, the page will load faster because the browser already has those files.
-Browser caching cuts down on load time and reduces the bandwidth required from your server.
+Thereby, when someone returns to your website, the page will load faster because the browser already has those files processed and locked in.
+Browser caching enabled will cut down on load time for return visitors and also reduce the bandwidth required from your server.

 9 – Use a Content Delivery Network

-If you’re getting a lot of traffic, you’re going to want to connect with a CDN.
+If you’re getting a lot of traffic, you’re going to want to connect with a CDN or Content Delivery Network.
 CDNs can assist with media hosting, simplifying complex tasks into simpler ones and thereby helping to reduce load time.
 Use of CDN is essential if you need to host a lot of images or videos.
 The most popular CDN service is available through Amazon.